-Who benefits/whose act creates the need Period of benefit Rationale for separate funding Housing Area (SHA) developers), permit holders (e.g. resource consents), or beneficiaries (royalties/gravel and shingle extraction and Nelson City Council (NCC) for regional functions).
+There is some private benefit of this activity to applicants and exacerbators (e.g. resource consents/ private plan change requests/Special Housing Area (SHA) developers), permit holders (e.g. resource consents), or beneficiaries (royalties/gravel and shingle extraction and Nelson City Council (NCC) for regional functions).
 There are also national planning instruments (e.g. National Environmental Standards (NES) - Plantation Forestry) which impose a need for inspections and sampling of private activities from which recoveries are made.
-Identifying separate funding where practical assists in the accountability and transparency of Council's costs on this activity.
 Environmental policies and plans, including the TRMP, are statutory documents required by legislation to promote the sustainable management of the District's resources and manage the consequences of activity on the environment and therefore benefit the District as a whole.
 However private benefit arises for those who have undertaken private plan change requests.

 Council's environmental information function provides information on the state of the environment, on the risks to environmental values, and on environmental trends.
-The information assists well-informed decision-making and planning which promotes a better environment and the sustainable use and development of resources, to the benefit of the community.
+The information assists well-informed decisionmaking and planning which promotes a better environment and the sustainable use and development of resources, to the benefit of the community.

 The management of pests is essential for the District's prosperity, environmental sustainability and health.

 Successful resource consent applicants are able to use resources.

 The compliance function benefits all in the District, resulting in a clean, healthy environment.
 Permit holders obtain the benefits arising from holding permits and create a need for the compliance function.

-Who benefits/whose act creates the need Period of benefit Rationale for separate funding

-Warm Tasman Homes specifically benefits

-properties who have had insulation or heat pumps

-put into their properties.
+Warm Tasman Homes specifically benefits properties who have had insulation or heat pumps put into their properties.

-Rehabilitating land that was contaminated in

-Māpua is considered to have a general benefit to
+Rehabilitating land that was contaminated in Māpua is considered to have a general benefit to the community.

-the community.